Prakashchandra-007/PrakashChandra-007/README.md

 - 🌱 I’m currently learning **React js**

-- 👨‍💻 All of my projects are available at [encoded.com](encoded.com)
+- 👨‍💻 All of my projects are available at .....coming soon

-- 📝 I regularly write articles on [encoded.com/blog](encoded.com/blog)
+- 📝 I regularly write articles on .....coming soon

 - 📫 How to reach me **prakashchandramuduli007@gmail.com**